0xbenc/bash-zoo/docs/how-it-works.md

 3) Register the tool in `setup/registry.tsv` with OS allowlist and description.
 4) Update `scripts/bash-zoo.sh` `known_tools()` set.
 5) Update README “Tools at a Glance” and “Tool Details”.
-6) Optional: if the tool has runtime assets, place them in a directory structure designed to live under `$(resolve_share_root)` and adopt the `astra` double-rename strategy for updates.
+6) Optional: if the tool has runtime assets, place them in a directory structure designed to live under `$(resolve_share_root)` and adopt a double-rename strategy for updates.
 7) Verify installation, uninstallation, and update flows:
    - `./install.sh --names <name>`
    - `bash-zoo update zoo --from ./ --dry-run`